syncfusion-content/maui-docs/MAUI/Popup/popup-positioning.md

 {% endhighlight %}
 {% endtabs %}

-The `SfPopup` allows display the popup with returning result using static method `SfPopup.Show(string title, string message, string acceptText, string declineText)`.
-Returns `true` if user close the popup using accept button, Otherwise returns `false`.
+The `Show(string title, string message, string acceptText, string declineText)` static method of the Popup allows you to display the popup and returns `true` if the user closes it using the accept button, or `false` otherwise.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}